-The European Union “Revised Payment Service Directive” (PSD2) will bring banking and finance closer to enable bank customers, both consumers and businesses, to use third-party providers to manage their finances.
-Third-parties will now have access to data to create value-added services such as secured and unsecured loans, mortgages, etc. Welcome to the age of Open Banking; it will touch our day-to-day lives by providing services tailored to individual needs in purchasing, financial services, travel, health insurance, and investing.
+The European Union “Revised Payment Service Directive” (PSD2) brings banking and financial institutions closer to enable bank customers, both consumers and businesses, to use third-party providers to manage their finances.
+Third-parties have access to bank data and customer data to create value-added services such as secured and unsecured loans, mortgages, etc. Welcome to the age of Open Banking; it will touch our day-to-day lives by providing services tailored to individual needs in purchasing, financial services, travel, health insurance, financial technology, and investing.

 All of these opportunities will require:

 Open Banking requires a different level of speed due to more complex back-end integration requirements across a broader range of services.
 This is where the speed of in-memory can ensure you thrive.

 Open Banking exposes what had been a closed system to a broad array of service providers, all of whom require not just speed, but speed on a much larger and more complex scale.
 The Hazelcast distributed processing architecture can help you stay one step ahead of a fast-moving demand curve.

 The challenge with Open Banking is that if something fails on the back-end, it doesn’t just affect your bank, it impacts your entire payment ecosystem.
 A cloud-based distributed architecture provides instant redundancy, so system failures become a low probability event.

 A groundswell of new companies accessing your back-end systems means more opportunity for fraud.
 Hazelcast enables fraud detection algorithms that easily exceed even the most stringent SLAs.
 This specific use case is one of our core competencies.

 The optimal solution to the complexities of Open Banking